ECS193EnergyDashboard/EnergyDashboard/README.md

 `git remote add deploy dash-server:/home/ec2-user/EnergyDashboard.git`

-Now anytime you want to push master to the server, use:
+Now anytime you want to push the Release branch to the server, use:

-`git push deploy master`
+`git push deploy Release`